-At anchor, a dinghy serves as your lifeline to everything from leisurely excursions to provisioning trips.
+At anchor, a dinghy boat serves as your lifeline to everything from leisurely excursions to provisioning trips.
 Every captain or crew will use their dinghy differently, so it’s essential to consider what features and functions are important to you.

 Do you plan to explore remote areas away from anchor?
-Do you plan to fish, snorkel, or dive from the boat?
+Do you plan to fish, snorkel, or dive from the dinghy?
 How many people will you need to carry at once?
 Every aspect should play into your decision.

 - Key Factors to Consider